I once worked for a company, where the founder had an insane amount of churn.

 Prospectors – List builders

-When it comes to the prospecting inside of your sales team, should you just rely on list building tools?
+When it comes to prospecting, should you just rely on list building tools?
 Or hire a VA to use the tools?

-At our agency we use a couple of tools and scripts.
-Half of them are made in house, the other half are subscriptions to well done prospecting tools, like Crunchbase and Linkedin Sales Navigator.
+At our agency, we use a couple of tools and scripts.
+Half of them are made in-house, and the other half are subscriptions to prospecting tools, like Crunchbase and LinkedIn Sales Navigator.

 At Salesbread, we actually view list building as a role for a developer.